JohnPerifanis/CryptPad-Plugin-Loading-Hardening-Advisory/README.md

 CISA reviewed the issue through VINCE and did not dispute the technical findings.

+CISA also indicated during coordination that it would not dispute another CNA assigning the issue, should another CNA reach a different conclusion under its own scope and assessment criteria.

 CISA declined CVE assignment because the scenario is outside CryptPad’s declared threat model and was considered equivalent to a malicious administrator.
 CISA’s position was that a malicious administrator could already tamper with the server, so the plugin mechanism does not provide a meaningful net gain in attacker capability.

 CISA stated, in substance, that the technical findings were accepted but that the issue did not meet CISA’s criteria for CVE assignment.